core-wg/coral/draft-ietf-core-coral.md

 #### Literal example {#literalexample}

-To illustrate properties of literals, a link example of {{RFC8288}} is converted.
+To illustrate non-trivial literals, a link example of {{RFC8288}} is converted.

 (Note that even the conversion scheme hinted at above for {{RFC6690}} link format makes no claims at being applicable to general purpose web links like the below;
 this is merely done to demonstrate how literals can be handled.